infgotoinf/Infinity-Arcade/README.md

 # Infinity Arcade!
 ## Eat Snaker V1.1
 A mega cool snake game where you are a snake and you eat... apples, I guess?
+### V1.1 bugfix:
+- Now apples can't spawn in the snake!
 ### Game features:
 - 3 Difficulties,
 - 2 Field designs,